Who's Afraid of Little Old Me?

 Business rage: the most confrontational statement of the power the industry tried to strip from her, and the declaration that she is exactly the threat they feared.
 Rage as reclamation: she names the machinery that tried to contain her and refuses to be contained.

 Uncle Jerry introduces the concept of 'monstrous femininity' as his primary analytical framework for the song, drawn from Barbara Creed's work.
-He argues that the song engages with the cultural tradition of characterizing women as monstrous, the witch, the deviant, the dangerous feminine.
+He argues that the song engages with the cultural tradition of characterising women as monstrous, the witch, the deviant, the dangerous feminine.
 Angela & Uncle Jerry trace this through the witch imagery (levitating, cobwebs, the haunted house), the animal imagery (snarling, bare hands, teeth removed), and the circus imagery (a tamed creature forced to perform).
 Uncle Jerry explicitly states he 'pushed the meaning of the poem beyond the life of Taylor Swift and her own personal house and cobwebs to the lives of women and women's houses and cobwebs and witchery.'
 Angela agrees, saying 'witchy imagery always feels like a substitute, like an allegory for all women.'
 Both hosts discuss how culture is 'hard on women' and how the song speaks to all women being 'tame until they get dropped into these cultural norms or they get pigeonholed.'
 Uncle Jerry confesses his initial dismissal of the song as 'a superstar whining' was itself an expression of his 'masculine dominant culture' and that rereading through a feminist lens transformed his understanding.

 Angela & Uncle Jerry identify the speaker as 'unabashedly vengeful', she embraces the monstrous role imposed on her and turns it back against her antagonists.
 Uncle Jerry notes that after leaping from the gallows, she doesn't flee but levitates down the street to 'crash the party,' and the repeated refrain 'you should be' is read as a sustained, directional threat.
 The outro ('you lured me, you hurt me, you taught me, you caged me and then you called me crazy, I am what I am cause you trained me') is read as naming the harm done and turning it into the speaker's weapon.
 Angela notes the line about teeth being removed, she has no bite, is immediately counteracted by 'you should be,' indicating she still has fight left.